jkdragonite/swen222actualfinalcommit/src/game/GamePackageREADME.txt

 - filling in some game objects i need for renderer

+Objects in the game are defined by a constant value as follows, which makes level design/game updates easier to parse.

+Box 					610
+Bookshelf				611
+Book/Paper?
+612
+Bed						614
+Chair					615
+Computer				616
+Darkness				617
+Desk					618
+Key						619
+Table					620

 Physical/static objects represented in game file represented by text:
 Wall = W
 Locked Door = D